 This Article is not intended to, nor will be applied to, create an impermissible conflict with any state or federal laws or regulations.
-In the event that this Article imposes requirements on mining operations or other activities that differ from applicable state or federal requirements, the more stringent or protective requirement shall control.
+In the event that this Article imposes restrictions on mining operations that differ from applicable state or federal requirements, the more stringent or protective requirement shall control.